JieWu02/JieWu02.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Jie Wu, currently a second-year M.S. student in Artificial Intelligence at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, where I am fortunate to be advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
+I'm Jie Wu, currently a first-year M.S. student in Artificial Intelligence at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, where I am fortunate to be advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
 Prior to this, I received my Bachelor's degree in Computer Science from Wuhan University in June 2024, where I was fortunate to work under the guidance of Prof. [Zheng Wang](https://wangzwhu.github.io/home/) and Assoc.
 Prof. [Zuchao Li](https://zcli-charlie.github.io/).

 My current research focuses on post-training for Code LLMs, under advise by [Xin Zhang](https://openreview.net/profile?id=~Xin_Zhang42).